fsavje/scclust/README.md

 Default: `uint32_t`

 Change the data type that stores arc indices.
 This choice restricts the size of the graphs used by scclust to solve clustering problems.
 A wider type allows for larger problems but requires more memory.
-A rough estimate of the number of the maximum graph size is given by $\{\text{number of points}\} \times \{\text{minimum size of clusters}\}$.
+A rough estimate of the maximum number of arcs is given by `{number of points} x {minimum size of clusters}`.
 The maximum number of arcs are given by:

 | `--with-arcindex=`  | Max arcs  |
 | ------------------- | --------- |